Spiraea cantoniensis

-Spiraea cantoniensis, the Reeve's spiraea, bridalwreath spirea, double white may, Cape may or may bush, is a species of plant native to China, belonging to the rose family Rosaceae.
-An ornamental plant featured in gardens, it is a shrub growing up to 1.5 m tall with frothy, pompom-like clusters of snow-white flowers borne along arching branches that bloom in May in its native country, hence its common name.
+Spiraea cantoniensis is a species of flowering plant in the rose family, Rosaceae.
+It is sometimes referred to by the common names Reeve's spiraea, bridalwreath spirea, double white may, Cape may or may bush.
+It is an ornamental plant featured in gardens, it is a shrub growing up to 1.5 m tall with frothy, pompom-like clusters of snow-white flowers borne along arching branches that bloom in May in its native country, hence its common name.

 Description

 It is a deciduous or semi-evergreen shrub that reaches a size of 1–2 m height, with many thin branches, arched, flexible and glabrous.
 The leaves are alternate, simple, small petiolate, with 2–6 cm long green lanceolate, elliptical-rhomboidal or slightly obovate lamina, with 3 nerves parallel from its base, irregularly crenate-dentate in its distal half.
 The leaves may turn a yellowish red colour in autumn.
 Blooming in spring and snow white in colour, its flowers are hermaphroditic, actinomorphic, of ± 1 cm diameter, arranged in axillary corimbos, each with 5 free sepals, 5 white petals, numerous stamens shorter than the petals.
 The fruit is a poly-follicle, with 3-5 plurisemined carpidia (follicles).